ElektraInitiative/libelektra/doc/tutorials/language-bindings.md

 add_test (NAME test_our_binding COMMAND ${BUILD_TOOL_EXECUTABLE} test WORKING_DIRECTORY "${CMAKE_CURRENT_BINARY_DIR}")
 ```

-We may have to specify an additonal environment variable to tell the test command, where `libelektra.so` resides, so that the dynamic linker can find it.
+We may have to specify an additional environment variable to tell the test command, where `libelektra.so` resides, so that the dynamic linker can find it.

 ```cmake
 set_property (TEST test_our_binding PROPERTY ENVIRONMENT "LD_LIBRARY_PATH=${CMAKE_BINARY_DIR}/lib")